disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 2. Select Environments, then choose Power platform COE environment.

-3. Right-click on the Environment URL and select Copy Link Address.
+3. Right-click on the Environment URL and select Copy Link Address and paste it on notepad for future reference.

 #### Configure the Production and Governance Power BI dashboard